 The sea near Point Lobos is considered to be one of the richest underwater habitats in the world.

-Don’t miss seeing the Whalers Cove, a small cabin built by Chinese fishermen which is now a cultural history museum.
+Don’t miss seeing Whalers Cove, a small cabin built by Chinese fishermen which is now a cultural history museum.

 23. Oakland – A gorgeous city!